 - I will always act decorously so as not to bring the Guild into disrepute.

 - In particular, I will use PEG’s social media (including but not limited to the online chat groups, Facebook and LinkedIn) responsibly and with due regard for accepted social media etiquette and with the necessary respect for others, especially where the platform is intended for professional discussion.

 - I understand that a breach of this Code of Conduct will lead to disciplinary action being taken against me if I do not abide by these guidelines for professional conduct.

 If you are already a PEG member, you may be interested in taking out an entry in the PEG Directory of Members’ Services.
 Formerly a print publication, the Directory is now a web-based searchable tool enabling potential clients or employers to find editors and language professionals according to region, specialisms and skills.
 The Directory will give you an opportunity to promote your skills, knowledge and fields of interest to any potential clients or employers.

 As a PEG member, you are able to update your Directory entry yourself.
-All you’ll need is, first, your PEG password to give you access to your profile and, secondly, to follow the House Style conventions for Directory entries.
+All you need is your PEG password to give you access to your profile.
 You may update your profile as often as you wish, as and when your details change.

 If you’d like to take out an entry or want to know the fee charged for this benefit, please email the PEG administrator at firstname.lastname@example.org.